estebantechdev/dev-environment-setup/Practical Git.md

 Git LFS servers
 What happens if you track an image using Git LFS but the Git LFS server is down

+TODO:
 Pending:
 - A list of git tools
 VS code Extensions
 Those installations are in the Neovim editor documentation.

 - Stash from the course from GitKraken

+---------------------------------------------->
+How to install Git on MS Windows
+---------------------------------------------->

+To install Git on Windows, you should use the official Git for Windows installer available from the official Git website.
+The process is straightforward and involves downloading the executable file and running the setup wizard, generally accepting the default options.
+Step 1: Download the installer
+Open your web browser and go to the official Git website: https://git-scm.com/download/win.
+The download of the latest 64-bit Git for Windows installer (.exe file) should start automatically.
+If not, click the appropriate download link for your system.
+Step 2: Run the installer
+Once the download is complete, locate the downloaded .exe file (usually in your Downloads folder) and double-click it to launch the installer.
+When prompted by the User Account Control, click Yes to allow the app to make changes to your device.
+Step 3: Follow the setup wizard
+Read the GNU General Public License agreement and click Next.
+Select the installation destination folder.
+The default location (C:\Program Files\Git) is recommended for most users.
+On the "Select Components" screen, the default options are usually sensible.
+Ensure that "Windows Explorer integration" (including Git Bash Here and Git GUI Here) is checked for easy access from your right-click menu in File Explorer.
+Click Next.
+Select your desired default text editor for Git (e.g., VS Code, Notepad++, or Vim) from the dropdown list.
+The default is usually Vim.
+Click Next.
+Follow the prompts through the remaining configuration screens, accepting the default (recommended) options unless you have a specific reason to change them.
+Key settings include:
+Adjusting your PATH environment: The recommended option, "Git from the command line and also from 3rd-party software," allows you to use Git from any terminal (Command Prompt, PowerShell, or Git Bash).
+Configuring line ending conversions: The default "Checkout Windows-style, commit Unix-style line endings" is generally fine for cross-platform projects on Windows.
+Configuring the terminal emulator: The default MinTTY is suggested.
+Choosing a credential helper: Use the default Git Credential Manager Core.
+Click Install to begin the installation process.
+Step 4: Verify the installation
+Once the installation is complete, you can uncheck the option to view the release notes and click Finish.
+Open a new Command Prompt, PowerShell, or Git Bash terminal.
+Type the following command and press Enter: bash git --version
+Use code with caution.

+If the installation was successful, you will see the installed Git version number (e.g., git version 2.X.X.windows.1).
+Step 5: Configure Git (optional but recommended)
+After installation, configure your Git username and email address.
+This information is associated with any commits you create: bash git config --global user.name "Your Name" git config --global user.email "your_email@example.com" Use code with caution.

+You can verify your settings at any time by typing git config --list.

 ---------------------------------------------->
 A GIT manual, from the Book DIY Linux